 We develop tiny, sustained-release, drug delivery products designed to deliver drugs at a controlled and steady rate for months or years.
 We are focused on treatment of chronic diseases of the back of the eye utilizing our core technology platforms, DurasertTM and BioSiliconTM.

-We currently have three approved products and two principal product candidates under development, which represent successive generations of our Durasert technology platform.
+We have developed three approved products and have two principal product candidates under development using successive generations of our Durasert technology.